TaskRatchet/clients/apps/TaskRatchet.com/site/help/works.md

 The preferred way to call not legit on a charge is to reply directly to the email telling you you're getting charged.
 By doing this, the charge is automatically paused until I can respond to you.
-Once we've agreed that your charge should be cancelled, I'll go ahead and cancel the charge, or, if it's already been finalized, I'll issue you a refund.
+Once we've agreed that your charge should be cancelled, we'll go ahead and cancel the charge, or, if it's already been finalized, we'll issue you a refund.